-Local smoothing a smoothed fictive line
+Local smoothing

 Select the mesh Facade 1 and go to Replace a Part.
 Enable both options Add new points inside hole and Curvature filling.
 Then, draw a contour around an aberrant zone like in the next picture.
 When you release the button, the surrounded area will be automatically replaced by a new smoothed one.
 You can repeat this on several areas in order to remove all small defects.